syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 Dim document As New WordDocument()

-'Loads or opens an existing encrypted word document through Open method of WordDocument class
+'Loads or opens an existing encrypted Word document through Open method of WordDocument class

 document.Open(wordDocumentStream, FormatType.Automatic, "password")